 How Much Does a Detective Make a Year?

-The median annual salary for detectives is $52,120 for the most recent year reviewed, according to the Bureau of Labor Statistics.
+The average annual salary for detectives is $60,150 for 2025, the most recent year reviewed, according to the Bureau of Labor Statistics.

 This can be an exciting career for many people.
 Is there anything quite as satisfying as solving a big mystery?
-For anyone who is passionate about putting the puzzle pieces together until they discover the truth, working as a detective could be a dream job.
+For anyone who’s passionate about putting the puzzle pieces together until they discover the truth, working as a detective could be a dream job.

 Read on to learn more about this career path.
 In addition to how much a detective makes a year, you can find out about the responsibilities and benefits involved.